sebajou/GrandPyBot/README.md

 # GrandPyBot

-This conversational bot will give you description of a location and a map to go there from an address.
+This conversational bot will give you description of a location, the address and a map to go there from an question or from coordinates share by the user.
 This is a test driven project.

+## How to run
+Create an environment then install the same requirements then in requirements.txt.
+Go at the same directory level then run.py.
+In your bash launch the command "python run.py".
+Open the localhost in your favorite navigator.

-## Fonctionnalities
+## Back End functionalities

-### Static page for display
-Static HTML CSS page to display main information.

-### Dynamic page for display
-JavaScript / JQuery for modify body text with data query on back end.

 ### Parse, mother class for other parer
-#### => Class Parse
+#### => Class Parser
 This class parse message from front input from user and return it to API.
 This class do it in tree step:
 * Step 1, format the message: lower the message, remove comma and dot and quotes, and put all word in a list.